lucrieffel/Firebase-Testflight-CPSC357-Demo/Firebase-Testflight-CPSC357-Demo/README.md

 - Keep sensitive information out of your repository (use `.gitignore` for `GoogleService-Info.plist`)
 - Use environment variables for API keys when possible
 - Follow the established MVVM pattern for new features
-- Write tests for ViewModels and critical business logic
+- Write tests for ViewModels and critical app logic
 - Document your code for team members

 ## 👥 Contributors

-- Your Name
+- Luc Rieffel
-- Contributors welcome!
+- More contributors welcome!

 ## 📄 License